 - Apply wood glue to the bottom of the blocks or legs and attach them to the bottom of the table legs, aligning them with the marks you made in step 1.

 - Clamp the blocks or legs to the table legs and let the glue dry completely.
-If you ask how long does wood glue take to dry, it depends on the thickness and the type of glue you apply.
+If you’re wondering how long does wood glue take to dry, it depends on the thickness and the type of glue you apply.

 Install Castor Wheels